 Organizational Units in a Domain

 It is our goal to minimize the number of domains for a variety of technical, reliability and economic reasons.
 There will be many instances in which a new organizational unit (OU), with delegated authorities will be fully sufficient, instead of a new domain.
-Any campus unit wishing to establish a new organizational unit within an existing domain may do so by contacting an administrator of an existing domain, ADEA member or an EITC member.
+Any campus unit wishing to establish a new organizational unit within an existing domain may do so by contacting an administrator of an existing domain or ADEA member.

 Domain Creation Guidelines

 The simplest structure is the strongest.
 The most robust, supportable forest infrastructure is the one that minimizes the number of individual domains.
 However, there are technical and political reasons that can only be met by the establishment of multiple domains within the single forest.

 The process for determining whether a new domain is appropriate for a college or organizational unit wishing to join the forest is based on factors such as: